al3xfulton/domain_enum/domain_enum.md

 Domain Controllers (DCs) are the servers which implements the Active Directory services in a domain.

 A DC implements:
-- Authenticate users and validate their access permissions accross domain joined devices
+- Authenticate users and validate their access permissions across domain joined devices
 - Tracks resources in the network (ie file shares and printers)
 - Push Group Policy to all network connected devices and/or users
 - Can runadditional network responsibilities